coldshrine/study-notes/papers/out-of-the-tar-pit.md

 #### Accidental state and control ("performance")

 Consists of a series of isolated performance "hints".
 They should be declarative in nature and intended to provide guidance to the infrastructure.
 It provides a means to specify _what state_ (accidental) should exist. amd it provides means to specify _what physical storage mechanisms_ should be used.

+#### Other (interfacing)

+Basically _interfacing with the outside world_.

+All input must be converted into relational assignments (replace the old relvar values in the _essential state_ with new ones), and all output (and side-effects) must be driven from changes to the values of relvars.

+There will probably be a requirement for a series of _feeder_ (or _input_) and _observer_ (or _output_) components.

+These components will be of a _minimal_ nature, performing only the necessary translations to and from relations